Some orientation theorems for restricted DP-colorings of graphs: Orientations and Z-signable correspondence assignments

-\end{proof} \begin{cor} Let $G$ be a multigraph and $(L,C)$ a signable $\mathbb{R}$-correspondence assignment on $G$.
+\end{proof} \begin{cor} Let $G$ be a multigraph, $F$ a field of characteristic $0$, and $(L,C)$ a signable $F$-correspondence assignment on $G$.
 Suppose that subdividing each bad edge of $G$ results in a bipartite graph.
 If there exists an orientation $D$ of $G$ such that $|L(v)|\geq d^+_D(v)+1$ for all $v\in V$, Then $G$ is $(L,C)$-colorable. \end{cor}

 \begin{proof} Since subdividing every bad edge yields a bipartite graph, we have that $EE(D_\sigma)>0$ and $EO(D_\sigma)=0$.
 Hence, by \Cref{cor:signaux}, the claim holds true. \end{proof}

 \begin{exam} As an illustration of \Cref{cor:subdivide}, let us consider the simple example of the the wheel graph, $W_6$.
 Note that the orientation of $W_6$ and the list assignment shown below demonstrate that it is not the case that for an arbitrary orientation $D$ of $W_6$, if $(L,C)$ is an $\mathbb{R}$-correspondence assignment on $W_6$ with $|L(v)|\geq d^+_D(v)+1$, then $W_6$ is $(L,C)$-colorable, since $W_6$ is not colorable from the lists.